 Use the following links to apply for visas, get your passport, make sure you have all the vaccinations you'll need, and research facts about the country you're studying in.
 The International Office will help you fill out the paperwork you need, but you can use the links below as a further resource.

 StudentsAbroad.gov This US government website provides resources such as travel document information, embassy information, health and safety information, voting abroad information, and more that is specifically geared towards students studying abroad.

 Center for Disease Control Research what vaccinations you'll need and learn about medical health while abroad

 The CIA World Factbook Be “in” on all the secrets CIA has to offer about countries around the world.
 (Not really.
 It's just a list of facts about each country.)

 As you travel, you may find yourself feeling weaker both physically and emotionally than you are used to at home.
 After all, everything will be new and unfamiliar.
 Knowing how to keep yourself healthy and safe will allow you to simply focus on enjoying the experience.

 StudentsAbroad.com Student safety information and notes, by country

 When you study abroad, you represent more than just yourself.
 You're representing JBU, your country, and your faith.
 No pressure.
 To help you represent well and avoid some of the most embarrassing mistakes, check out the links below.
 You'll probably still make mistakes and have funny stories to tell when you get back, but at least you won't make the same mistakes as those who have gone before you!

 42 Biggest Travel Do's and Don'ts Learn to be culturally aware with this fun infographic!

-Culture Crossing Don't be a stereotypical dumb tourist.
+Culture Crossing Don't be a stereotypical tourist.
 Instead, use this guide to select your country and learn about its quirks, foibles, and cultural mores.